-Details of the interest-earning and interest-bearing financial assets and financial liabilities of the Group are disclosed in Notes 7 and 19 respectively.
+Details of the interest-earning and interest-bearing financial assets and financial liabilities of the Group and the Company are disclosed in Notes 7 and 19 respectively.
 The Group does not use derivative financial instruments to mitigate this risk.

-No sensitivity analysis is prepared as the Group does not expect any material effect on the Group's profit or loss arising from the effects of reasonably possible changes to interest rates on interest bearing financial instruments at the end of the reporting period.
+No sensitivity analysis is prepared as the Group and the Company do not expect any material effect on the profit or loss arising from the effects of reasonably possible changes to interest rates on interest bearing financial instruments at the end of the reporting period.